Matt Olson Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

+- The 7.2 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in the league.

-- The Rockies' 5.60 team ERA ranks 29th among all MLB pitching staffs.
+- The Rockies have a 5.58 team ERA that ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to give up the second-most home runs in baseball (190 total, 1.5 per game).
+- Rockies pitchers combine to give up 191 total home runs at a clip of 1.4 per game (second-most in baseball).

-- Lambert (3-4) takes the mound for the Rockies in his ninth start of the season.
-He's put together a 4.92 ERA in 71 1/3 innings pitched, with 62 strikeouts.

-- The right-hander last pitched on Thursday against the Tampa Bay Rays, when he went five innings, allowing two earned runs while giving up four hits.
+- In his last time out on Friday against the Baltimore Orioles, the lefty threw six innings, allowing three earned runs while surrendering eight hits.

-- In 22 games this season, the 26-year-old has put up a 4.92 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .258 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.